- RuneScape Wiki

 Finally, Emerald Benedict provided banking services.

-Anyone could enter through the pub to the area, but to use the Rogues' Den maze itself players required least 50 Agility and 50 Thieving.
-80 Thieving allowed the player to use a range of shortcuts in the maze.
+Anyone could enter through the pub trapdoor to the starting area, but to enter the maze itself players required at least level-50 Agility and Thieving.
+Level-80 Thieving allowed the player to use a range of shortcuts in the maze.

-No items were allowed in the maze other than the items players got from the maze and the enchanted jewel given to them by Brian O'Richard.
+No items were allowed in the maze other than the items players got from the maze and the enchanted jewel given to them by Brian.

-When players had spoken to Brian O'Richard and accepted the challenge of the maze, he gave them gem to help you out, if they got stuck.
+When players had spoken to Brian and accepted the challenge of the maze, he gave them a enchanted jewel to teleport them out, should they get stuck.

-In many areas, there were doors to the 'viewing area'.
-If players entered that, they forfeited their progress in the maze.
-When in the viewing area are 'above' the maze players could watch progress of others, or even plan their route.
+In many areas of the maze, there were doors to the 'viewing area'.
+Players who entered this area forfeited their progress in the maze, but could view the maze from above and watch others attempting to get through, or simply plan their route.

-Agility and Thieving levels did not restore like normal, so waiting for them to do so was not advised.
-If they happened to run out of points, they failed the obstacle and were returned to the entrance.
+Agility and Thieving levels would not be restored inside the maze, so waiting for them to do so was not advised.
+If a player tried to pass an obstacle with insufficient points, they would fail the obstacle and be returned to the staff.

-Depending on the route taken in the maze, players may have encountered a puzzle door.
+Depending on the route taken in the maze, players might have encountered a puzzle door.
 To get the door open, players were required to used their wits to solve the mind-bending trickery.